scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Students frequently have problems setting up and evaluating the convolution integral.
 The waveforms of interest are typically piecewise continuous, so the integral must be evaluated over one or more contiguous intervals.
 Consider the case of :math:`x(t) = u(t) - u(t-T)`, where :math:`u(t)` is the unit step function, and :math:`h(t) = a e^{-at}u(t)`, where :math:`a > 0`.
-To be effective in solving this problem I start with a sketch of the integrand :math:`h(\lambda)x(t-\lambda)`, as shown in Fig. :ref:`fig12`.
+To be effective in solving this problem I have students start with a sketch of the integrand :math:`h(\lambda)x(t-\lambda)`, as shown in Fig. :ref:`fig12`.
 From there you can discover the support intervals or *cases* for evaluating the integral.